MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 1. In the **Width** and **Height** boxes in the [Properties window](/visualstudio/ide/reference/properties-window), type the dimensions that you want.

-   If you're increasing the size of the image, the **Image** editor extends the image to the right, downward, or both, and fills the new region with the current background color.
+   If you're increasing the size of the image, the **Image Editor** extends the image to the right, downward, or both, and fills the new region with the current background color.
 The image isn't stretched.

-   If you shorten the size of the image, the **Image** editor crops the image on the right or bottom edge, or both.
+   If you shorten the size of the image, the **Image Editor** crops the image on the right or bottom edge, or both.

    > [!NOTE]
    > You can use the **Width** and **Height** properties to resize only the entire image, not to resize a partial selection.